-As stormwater travels across hard surfaces, it scours them.
-Stormwater can pick up debris, chemicals, dirt, and other pollutants, transporting them to natural waterways such as streams, rivers, and lakes.
-Anything that enters a storm sewer system can be discharged untreated into the waterbodies we use for swimming, fishing, and other forms of recreation.
+As stormwater travels across the ground it transports debris, chemicals, dirt, and other pollutants, to natural waterways such as streams, rivers, and lakes.
+Anything that enters a storm drain system can be discharged without treatment into natural waterbodies we use for swimming, fishing, and other forms of recreation.
 Too much pollution can even pose risks to drinking water sources.